-Zelenskyy on surprise Baltics tour to rally support against Russia
+Zelenskyy says Western hesitation on aid emboldens Putin

 US, Ukraine, dozens more condemn alleged Russia-North Korea arms transfers

+He said Vilnius would send M577 armoured vehicles to Kyiv next month, part of a previously announced 200-million-euro ($220m) package of military aid.

+Announcing his arrival on social media on Wednesday, Zelenskyy said he would go on to Latvia and Estonia in the coming days.

 “Estonia, Latvia, and Lithuania are our reliable friends and principled partners.
-Today, I arrived in Vilnius before going to Tallinn and Riga,” Zelenskyy posted.
+Today, I arrived in Vilnius before going to Tallinn and Riga,” Zelenskyy wrote on X.

 “Security, EU and NATO integration, cooperation on electronic warfare and drones, and further coordination of European support are all on the agenda.”